 I am an associate professor of psychology at Linköping University in Sweden.
 I completed my PhD at Lund University in Sweden, but I also spent a Fulbright year at New York University in the United States.

 I study people’s worldviews – their most basic beliefs about the world, values, and moral convictions.
 I try to figure out how to conceptualize and measure worldviews and I study their impact on people’s lives, for example, on religiosity, moral behavior, political polarization, and receptivity to misinformation.
 More generally, I try to square the ambition to understand persons as rational, existentially aware, meaning-making creatures with the principles of rigorous science.
 I would like to contribute to making personality psychology more comprehensive, more systematic, and more in tune with contemporary philosophy.
-I would like my research to ultimately help people to understand themselves, to become resistant to misinformation, and to be able to interact constructively with others who do not share their view of the world.
+I would like my research to ultimately help people to understand themselves, to become resistant to misinformation,

 What’s your backstory and how did you come up with the idea?